energywebfoundation/ssi/README.md

 - "Interact" property of VP Request is proposed here: https://github.com/w3c-ccg/vp-request-spec/pull/15

+- Presentation Definition as an alternative specification https://identity.foundation/presentation-exchange/#presentation-definition

+- How could "VC translation" be supported?
+Could be provided as SaaS?

 ## Installation
 This repository is a monorepo that uses [Rush](https://rushjs.io/) with the PNPM package manager.